Middle East and North Africa

 This has threatened the livelihood of people, species and ecosystems.
 We are calling on everyday citizens to rise up and come together to engage the public, educate people about the environment, and act to make positive and sustainable changes to protect the earth that we all live on.
 Earth Day is not a day, but a movement.

-You can be a part of Earth Day 2020
+You can be a part of Restore Our Earth 2021

 In conjunction with youth climate groups, EDN is organizing mobilizations around the world on Wednesday, April 22, with sister marches in hundreds of cities.
 Clergy across the globe, inspired by the youth climate movement, are engaging in worship services that bring creation care themes and the moral imperative to act on climate change to the forefront.

 EDN is also creating millions of avenues for civic engagement in the Middle East and North Africa countries and working with decision-makers, including policy makers, local, regional and national governments and corporate sector leaders, to reach a diverse network of citizens around the world.

 EDN is developing downloadable, customizable resources to be used by teachers and students from Middle East and North Africa.
 Also, EDN will include Vote Earth initiative that aims to mobilize thousands of people in the region to demonstrate their concern for our planet by rejecting inaction and demanding change at the polls.